Clorox recalling certain Pine-Sol cleaners due to risk of bacteria exposure

 Roughly 37 million products manufactured at its Forest Park, Georgia, facility are impacted.
 Those specific products are Pine-Sol Scented Multi-Surface Cleaners in Lavender Clean, Sparkling Wave, and Lemon Fresh scents; Pine-Sol All Purpose Cleaners in Lavender Clean, Sparkling Wave, Lemon Fresh, and Orange Energy scents; and Clorox Professional Pine-Sol Lemon Fresh Cleaners.

-To determine if your Pine-Sol is impacted, you’ll want to check the date code at the top of the bottle.
+To determine if your Pine-Sol is impacted, check the date code at the top of the bottle.
 Recalled products have a date code that begins with the prefix “A4” followed by a five-digit number less than “22249.”

-If you have any recalled Pine-Sol, the company asks that you immediately stop using the product.
-You can request a full refund online here.
-You will be asked to submit a photo of the UPC on the bottle and the date code.
+Anyone with the recalled items is asked to immediately stop using the product.
+A full refund can be requested online.
+A photo of the UPC on the bottle and the date code are needed.

-Pine-Sol explains that refunds will be made in the form of a check, which you can expect to receive within four to six weeks after completing the request.
+Pine-Sol said refunds will be made in the form of a check and will be paid within four to six weeks after the request is completed.

 Questions about the recall can be directed to Pine-Sol by calling 1-855-378-4982.